 Gout

 There are ways you can manage gout from home, and non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, can help tackle the pain in the early stages.
-You should also speak with a chiropodist about the later stages of gout, or when it becomes a chronic condition and a part of your everyday life.
+However, gout isn’t a DIY ailment – you should see your family doctor at the first sign of symptoms.
 They can recommend certain medications aimed at lowering levels of uric acid, pain management and preventing further complications.
+If you have joint damage from recurring attacks, you may also want to see a chiropodist about solutions for managing the pain and offloading pressure from the affected joint.

 Osteoarthritis